hardboydu/notebook/Performance-Optimization/Books/Systems-Performance-Enterprise-and-the-Cloud-Second-Edition/chapter-07-Memory.md

 There are a variety of user- and kernel-level allocators for memory allocation.
 Figure 7.11 shows the role of allocators, including some common types.

-![Figure 7.11 User- and kernel-level memory allocators](./chapter-07/07-11.png) *Figure 7.11 User- and kernel-level memory allocators*
+![Figure 7.11 User- and kernel-level memory allocators](./chapter-07/07-11.png)
+<p align="center">Figure 7.11 User- and kernel-level memory allocators

 Page management was described earlier in Section 7.3.2, Software, under Free List(s).